KaitaniRiku/Kaitani-Portfolio/README.md

 # Kaitani's portfolio

-This is a website project which means to contain all the details of my activity as a developper:
+This is a website project which means to contain all the details of my activity as a developer:
 - A short introduction of me
 - My career (internships)
 - My backround (education)